konfirm/node-iso13616/README.md

 # Usage

-As a version [Unreleased] the ISO 13616 package has full support for Typescript types and ES Modules.
+As a version 3.0 the ISO 13616 package has full support for Typescript types and ES Modules.
 For CommonJS (`require`) users the packages has a breaking change as it not longer supports the `[Symbol.match]` syntax for matching, please update to use `ISO13616.match` instead